-2.70 The first element, whether the individual is or was a Senior Manager at the time of the breach, will be a question of fact.
+2.69 The first element, whether the individual is or was a Senior Manager at the time of the breach, will be a question of fact.

-2.71 The second element is that there has been, or continues to be, a contravention of a Relevant Requirement by the firm.
-The contravention does not need to be material or significant and the PRA would be fettering its discretion if it only applied the Presumption of Responsibility in cases exceeding a certain level of materiality.
-However, in taking disciplinary action under section 66 of FSMA, the PRA must be satisfied that it is appropriate in all the circumstances to take action against the person and such circumstances may include the nature and seriousness of the contravention and assessing whether the reasonable steps defence has been raised.
+2.70 The second element is that there has been, or continues to be, a contravention of a Relevant Requirement by the firm.
+The contravention does not need to be material or significant and the PRA would be fettering its discretion if it only applied the Duty of Responsibility in cases exceeding a certain level of materiality.
+However, in taking disciplinary action under section 66 of FSMA, the PRA must be satisfied that it is appropriate in all the circumstances to take action against the person and such circumstances may include the nature and seriousness of the contravention.